Frequently Asked Questions

 What’s the easiest way to move between cities?

-Scenic trains (reserve seats), frequent intercity buses, or private drivers/ride-hailing (e.g. PickMe, Uber) for door-to-door convenience.
+Scenic trains (reserve seats early for 1st/2nd class), frequent intercity buses, or private drivers/ride-hailing (e.g. PickMe, Uber) for door-to-door convenience.

 Can I self-drive?